Our Review Process

 The first phase is learning how to use the in-app onboarding instructions and determining your baseline or "normal."
 You will start to understand ideal techniques to fuel during the prime, perform, and recover cycle.
 Once you know priming, performing, and healing nutrition as separate components, you'll be able to see how they interact and have flow-on impacts.

 This is also the phase when an athlete can focus more on gut training.
-Higher carbohydrate intake (to cope with high energy demands during intense performances), as mentioned in the dietary periodisation article, may require an athlete to 'train their gut' (expose it to increasingly higher carbohydrate loads in a periodised manner) to absorb fuel more efficiently and avoid gastrointestinal issues.
+Higher carbohydrate intake (to cope with high energy demands during intense performances), as mentioned in the dietary periodization article, may require an athlete to 'train their gut' (expose it to increasingly higher carbohydrate loads in a periodized manner) to absorb fuel more efficiently and avoid gastrointestinal issues.
 The good news is that it is conceivable since we have seen athletes manage massive fuel intakes.
 On the other hand, it requires time, experience, and careful planning.

 When you're at the last stages of the procedure, such as simulation or practice races, it's time to start putting your plans into action.
 This applies to both peak performance and how to maintain it.
 You should start calling your race day fuel strategy early in this phase.
 You'll need to test and fine-tune your plan for specific in-competition needs.
 This ensures that you can logistically get the amount of fuel you need for the race pace.
 Similarly, it will show you whether your planned diet is adequate to maintain a high and steady glucose level or if you need to adjust your fuel type, time, or amount.